systematic-magic/aop/sections.rst

 Sections
 --------

-Section titles should comply to below mentioned requiremtns in respect of order, letter case, color and spelling.
-Also, no variations (except for alternatives explicitrly mentioned in these Standards) are allowed.
+Section titles should comply to below mentioned requirements in respect of order, letter case, color and spelling.
+Also, no variations (except for alternatives explicitly mentioned in these Standards) are allowed.
 For example, Standards have "Author contributions" section with no alternatives specified, which means that all other variations (like "Authors' contributions, Author contribution, Contribution of author, etc") are not allowed.

 1. Research papers (as well as Special Section Research papers)